 14. Eir by Moving Brands

 Eircom – Ireland’s largest telecoms business – recently underwent a period of change.
 Engaging Moving Brands as its lead creative partner, the task at hand was to clarify and streamline its business architecture, transform the brand identity, and set the direction for over 100 agencies.
 Read our interview with Creative Director of Moving Brands, Andrew Harvey here.

-15. Ministry of Sound by Spin
+15. The Ministry of Sound by Spin

-In order to celebrate the 25th birthday of legendary London nightclub, Ministry of Sound, design agency Spin was asked to help develop the group's branding.
+In order to celebrate the 25th birthday of the legendary London nightclub, the Ministry of Sound, design agency Spin was asked to help develop the group's branding.
 The overhaul process included stationery and templates, website consultation, art direction, printed matter, motion graphics and signage.

 16. Ravensbourne University by NB Studio

 Posing the question, “What should a world-class creative university look like?”, NB Studio helped raise the profile of Ravensbourne to a global platform – attracting potential students and the attention of the creative industries through eye-catching and fun branding.